Organizations Open To All COHS Students

 Advisor: Dr. Kristy Soloski, HS 167A

 Organizations Open to Specific COHS Graduate Students

-Human Development and Family Studies Graduate Student Association (HDFS-GSA)
+Human Development and Family Sciences Graduate Student Association (HDFS-GSA)

 Advisor: Dr. Michael McCarty, HS 504